 Welcome to Spinning Numbers!
-Learn about the world of electricity and electrical engineering.
-The concepts are taught at the level of an undergraduate EE student.
+Learn about electricity and electrical engineering, explained at the level of an undergraduate EE student.

-Circuits are made of resistors, capacitors, inductors, and voltage and sources.
+Circuits are made of resistors, capacitors, inductors, and power sources.

-Resistors in series and parallel, delta-wye networks, and the voltage divider.
+Resistors in series and parallel, the voltage divider, delta-wye resistor networks.

-Find the currents and voltges of a DC circuit.
-Kirchhoff’s Laws, node voltage method, mesh and loop current methods.
+Figure out the currents and voltges in a DC circuit using Kirchhoff’s Laws, node voltage method, mesh and loop current methods.
 Linearity and superposition.

 Where does the name Spinning Numbers come from?

-These videos and articles got their start at Khan Academy where I was the Electrical Engineering Content Fellow in 2016.
+These videos and articles began as my contribution to Khan Academy where I was the Electrical Engineering Content Fellow in 2016.
 I hope you enjoy them.

 - Willy McAllister